Course Catalog

 5 units

 A systematic analysis of the social and contextual determinants of human behavior, with special attention given to concepts of situational control, social comparison, role and attribution theories, as well as the macrodeterminants of behavior: cultural, historical, and sociopolitical context.
-Prerequisite(s): courses 3 or 100 and course 40; or Sociology 136.
+Prerequisite(s): PSYC 100.

 PSYC 147A